dtonon/oracolo/README.md

 ## Optional settings

-In addition to the `npub` meta in the index.html there are other optional metas to configure:
+In addition to the `npub` meta in the index.html there are other optional meta tags to configure:

-`relays`: permits to set a list of custom relays;
+`relays`: set a list of custom relays;
-`top-notes`: show N notes in a boxed format with the cover image;
+`top-notes`: show N notes in a boxed format with cover image, zero to disable;
+`short-chars`: show short notes (kind:1) with more than X characters in a carousel, zero to disable;

 ## Why this ugly hash routing?